Didisimmons/LILELI-QUIZ-GAME/readME.md

 * Score Field : This field is updated whenever the user correctly answers a question.
 Every time the correct answer is given, the score is increased by 100.

-* Play Again: This enables the user to restart the game.
+* Questions : There are 20 quiz questions for the user to select from.

-### FEATURES TO IMPLEMENT IN THE FUTURE
+#### FEATURES TO IMPLEMENT IN THE FUTURE

 * When a user clicks "Rooms" in the navigation bar, he or she should be directed to a channel where they can join different topics and discuss with people from all over the world.